The Call for Socially Aware Language Technologies: The Future of (Socially Aware) Language Technologies

-The future of socially aware language technologies may involve a novel interaction of human, artificial, and social intelligence.
-Socially aware NLP will likely transform industries and societal function, as well as shaping the broader field of AI, including but not limited to audio, vision, and robotics, where social awareness can play an even more critical role.
-For instance, the integration of social awareness in robotics can facilitate the development of robots that can safely and effectively interact with humans (e.g., eldercare robots, service robots) and lead to the advancements in computer vision that enable systems to better interpret emotions \cite{mittal2020emoticon,kwon2023toward}, social interactions, and cultural contexts from visual data \cite{kruk2023impressions,achlioptas2021artemis}.
-Again, we must proceed with a keen awareness of ethical implications and risks \cite{barrett2023identifying}.
+Socially aware NLP is likely to transform industries and societal functions while also shaping the broader field of AI, including audio, vision, and robotics, where social awareness can play an even more critical role.
+Integrating social awareness in robotics can enable the development of robots that can safely and effectively interact with humans (e.g., eldercare robots, service robots), and advancements in computer vision that enable systems to better interpret emotions, social interactions, and cultural contexts from visual data \cite{mittal2020emoticon,kwon2023toward, kruk2023impressions,achlioptas2021artemis}.
+In contrast, developing socially aware NLP can also introduce significant risks such as misunderstanding cultures, enforcing biases, and violating privacy.
+The misuse of such socially aware systems may also lead to over-reliance and echo chambers, as well as misinformation by bad actors.
+We should proceed with a keen awareness of ethics and risks \cite{barrett2023identifying}.

-In the future, we can also explore how these models work as social agents, which social cues they read and understand, and which tasks requiring social awareness they can master.
-All of this will require new tasks, metrics, and approaches, which are strikingly different from the goals we have followed as a field thus far.
-Most of all, it will require a re-alignment of the currently fractured AI landscape: we will need to work across fields to integrate models of emotions, values, and cultures into the models we have.
-There are plenty of unexplored research areas waiting to be explored.
+In the future, we can look into how these models function as social agents, what social cues they read and understand, and what tasks requiring social awareness they can complete.
+This pivot will necessitate new tasks, metrics, and approaches fundamentally different from the goals we have pursued as a field thus far.
+Most importantly, it will necessitate a re-alignment of the current fractured AI landscape: we will need to collaborate across disciplines to incorporate social awareness into our models.
+There are numerous unexplored research areas awaiting exploration.